-The Consultant shall analyze the collected data in light of the warranting conditions for all nine (9) warrants described in the Manual on Uniform Traffic Control Devices, the FDOT's Manual on Uniform Traffic Studies, HSIPG and accepted traffic engineering practice.
+The CONSULTANT shall analyze the collected data considering the warranting conditions for all warrants described in the MUTCD, the DEPARTMENT's MUTS, HSIP guidelines and accepted traffic engineering practice.
 From this analysis, a recommendation shall be formulated as to whether or not a traffic signal should be considered for installation or removal.
 The recommendation and justification for it shall be documented in a summary report.
-Attached to this report shall be completed Departmental warrant analysis forms, 24 hour counts, 8 hr.
-TMC, delay analysis, the condition diagram, the collision diagram, crash analysis, benefit to cost analysis, analysis of ability to construct alternatives within existing R/W, and the products of any authorized supplemental work tasks.
-In addition to the signal warrant recommendations, the report should include a Step 1 Roundabout Screening analysis found in the Florida Intersection Design Guide.
+Attached to this report shall be a completed Departmental warrant analysis forms, 8 hour turning movement counts, 24-hour counts, delay analysis, the condition diagram, the collision diagram, crash analysis, benefit to cost analysis and the products of any authorized supplemental work tasks.
+In addition to the signal warrant recommendations, the report should include a step 1 Roundabout screening analysis found in the Florida Intersection Design Guide.
 The intersection studies shall be documented in such a package.
 If a signal is recommended for installation, then additional phasing analysis shall be completed, and the phase warrant forms attached.
 If other recommendations are given, an improvement concept shall be included.
-The improvement concept shall be a scaled drawing.
+The improvement concept shall be scaled drawing.

-• Final warrant analysis report that is signed, sealed, and dated by a registered professional engineer.
+• The CONSULTANT shall submit in electronic format a warrant analysis report that is signed, sealed, and dated by a registered professional engineer, and all final work.